 Should I invest in WeWork?

 There are a number of factors that you should be aware of before you invest or trade in WeWork.
 Firstly, WeWork is losing money.
 Despite popularity and revenue showing healthy growth, the firm is still pumping copious amounts of money in to fuel this growth.
 Most recently, WeWork has looked to sell debt worth up to $4 billion in an attempt to ease financial pressures ahead of a planned IPO.
+As it filed for its IPO, WeWork also reported a $900m loss in the first half of 2019 alone.
 So just know, if you are looking to back WeWork, it may be one for the future as opposed to a short-term profit-grab.

 Secondly, the business model has been criticised and labelled as slightly risky.
 How it works is that WeWork buys real estate in the form of offices through long-term leases.
 It then divides these spaces up into smaller working areas, adds a little sparkle with beer and comfy chairs and sells it on again to companies or workers looking for short-term leases.